Ali-Nawaz-del/Matplotlib/README.md

 ## 📌 About

 These notebooks are part of my self-directed learning as I build toward a career as an **AI/ML Engineer**.
-I'm documenting my progress here and sharing highlights on [LinkedIn](https://www.linkedin.com).
+I'm documenting my progress here and sharing highlights on [LinkedIn](www.linkedin.com/in/ali-nawaz-a5b240341).

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).